eliotjmartin/RestApi/README.md

 - "http://host:port/listCloseOnly/csv?top=6" should return top 5 close times only (in ascending order) in CSV format
 - "http://host:port/listCloseOnly/json?top=4" should return top 4 close times only (in ascending order) in JSON format

-Finally, there is a consumer program with a logged in interface and a logged out interface.
-The Logged in interface will give the user the option to visit a secret page where they will have a text box to specify the top k open/close times, a checkbox for csv (JSON) by default, and three buttons where they can specify only open or close times, or all.
-The logged out interface will have a log in page and a register page.
-Obviously one needs to be registered to log in.
+Finally, the consumer program with a logged in interface and a logged out interface.
+To log in, one needs to register.
+Registering adds the user to the database.
+Once registered, the user can log in and access new information.
+Token-based authentication is used to protect user information in the database.
+The Logged in interface will give the user the option to visit a secret page where they can access the contents of the database via the REST API.

 ## Algorithm for brevet calculations